-Table 6 and Table 7 shows the reliability calculations for wood and composite poles, respectively.
+Tables 6 and Table 7 show the reliability calculations for wood and composite poles, respectively.
 Composite poles consistently showed larger reliability indices.
-The low reliability of wood poles is attributed to the reduced (factored) resistance, large COV for wood properties (0.20) coupled with a high COV of wind loads (0.09).
+The low reliability of wood poles is attributed to the reduced (factored) resistance large COV for wood properties (0.20) coupled with a high COV of wind loads (0.09).
 In comparison, the composite poles have no strength reduction and little variation in elastic parameters.
 The average reliability index $\beta$ for composite poles is 5.222 whereas that for the wood poles is 0.260.
-That is, composite poles are more than twenty times safer than wood poles at the hurricane load levels indicated.
 In terms of probabilities of failure, this translates to the following values (see Table 1):